Bedroom ideas for women can sometimes get lost in the interior design world.

 We're all for budget and convenience here at Real Homes.
 Dresses with pockets?
 Check.
 Finding money in your jeans before doing the laundry?
 Yes!
 Reversible duvet covers?
 Ab-so-lutely.

 'Shaping up' for a wonderful women's bedroom idea, this geometric scheme is great for if you're not really a 'girly-girl'.
 That's because this 2-in-1 duvet uses neutral hues of earthy mustard, terracotta and grey.
 On one side, find a semi circle and square design.
 Flip it over to reveal flecks of terrazzo-style print.
+Definitely a contender for best bedding in our eyes.

 This runner with a monochrome half moon design would also make a statement in white and black bedroom ideas.